Kakadu/zanuda/Develop.md

   * `LINT.mli` -- module type which every lint should implement
   * `src/CollectedLints.ml` -- storing lints found in the file

-Library implementing first class pattern matching on OCaml 4.14.1's typedtree
+A library implementing first class pattern matching on OCaml 4.14.1's typedtree
   * `src/pattern/`

-Typed lints implemented.
+Typed lints that has been implemented.
 They analyze OCaml's TypedTree
   * `src/typed/`

-Untyped lints analyze OCaml's ParseTree (highly likely be a legacy).
+Untyped lints analyze OCaml's ParseTree.
+They are needed in rare cases, for example, compiler desugars `@@` before construction of typedtree.
   * `src/untyped/`